csirtgadgets/massive-octo-spice/contributing.md

 ==
 The CSIRT Gadgets Community uses the [C4 process](https://github.com/csirtgadgets/c4) for it's core projects.
 If you contribute a nice patch and you have some GitHub reputation we'll invite you to join the Maintainer's team.
 We strive to adopt most [if not all] of the wonderful outcomes the [ZMQ community](http://zguide.zeromq.org/page:all#toc130) has pionneered.
 If you're not familar with it, please read up on it's architecture and history, it's a great story!

+GitHub also has a [great piece](https://guides.github.com/activities/contributing-to-open-source) on the nuances associated with contributing to opensource projects.
+If you've never worked within a github project before, this is a great "where do i start?".

 Our Process
 ===